Introduction

 Why is oxidative stress harmful to the skin?

-Oxidative stress occurs when the balance between the production of free radicals and your body's ability to neutralize them is disrupted.
-This condition can lead to a variety of skin problems, including premature aging, inflammation, and acne.
+Oxidative stress occurs when the balance between the production of free radicals and your body's ability to neutralize them is disturbed.
+This condition can lead to a variety of skin problems, including premature skin aging, inflammation, and acne.

 Causes of oxidative stress